• Contact us

 Share on FacebookShare on Twitter

-Whitehaven’s on and off orange harbour has been a talking point for nearly two years.
+Whitehaven’s on and off orange harbour has been a talking point for nearly three years.

 Often compared to Charlie and the Chocolate Factory’s chocolate river – the water has been intermittently turning a bright or burnt orange after periods of heavy rainfall since November 2022.